 The decision of the SIT Risk Committee, and the reasons for it, will be documented and formally shared with relevant stakeholders.

 While the US Department of State issues an overall Travel Advisory level for a country, levels of advice may vary for specific locations or areas within a country.
-For instance, they may advise at a country level to “Exercise Increased Caution” (Level 2), but to “Reconsider travel” to a particular area within the country.
+For instance, DOS may advise at a country level to “Exercise Increased Caution” (Level 2), but to “Reconsider Travel” to an area within the country.

 SIT’s policy is that within any country, a region designated by DOS as Reconsider Travel or Do Not Travel must go through the SIT Risk Committee review and approval process, even if that region is within a country that has a Level 1 or 2 designation for the country overall.
 Activities can proceed in other parts of the country if the country does not fall under SIT’s definition of Elevated Risk.

 While international travel and living abroad have always entailed certain risks, SIT recognizes that these risks will be heightened for the foreseeable future due to COVID-19 and the logistical restrictions related to it.